Perl2Exe User Manual

 When you run the executable it will extract any loadable modules that it uses, like Socket.so, to a temp directory.
 These loadable modules are loaded into memory later on.
 When the program exits the temporary files are deleted.

-2) If the temp directory is not write-able the extract can fail.
+This can fail if the temp directory is not write-able.
 On Windows the temp directory is given by $ENV{'TEMP'} || $ENV{'TMP'} || $ENV{'WINDIR'} || "."; and on Unix it is "/tmp".

 18. How to debug a CGI script